MansJackson/sudoku/README.md

 ## Future developments/improvements
 * Finnish the solver (more advanced techniques)
-* A way to step through the computers solve and show explinations for each step
+* A way to step through the computers solve and show explanations for each step
 * Generating random pussles
 * Mobile version
 * Add accounts to save and manage pussles